 Note: Your 90 days of complimentary telephone support begins on the date of purchase.
 Telephone fees may apply.

-For a complete list, go to www.apple.com/contact/phone_contacts.html.
 Telephone numbers are subject to change, and local and national telephone rates may apply.
+A complete list is available on the web:

 Locating Your Serial Number